xuchenglin28/speaker_extraction/README.md

    run.sh

 ### If you want to repeat the results in the published paper, you need to set the dur=0 in run.sh.
-Because variant utterances are used without fix the duration of the utterances.
+Because variant utterances are used without fixing the duration of the utterances.

 ## Speaker Verification: